FAQs: Discrimination and Harassment Policy and Procedures

-Does the Policy tell me what to do if I am being harassed or discriminated against?
+Does the Policy & Procedures document tell me what to do if I am being harassed or discriminated against?

-The Discrimination and Harassment Prevention Procedures which accompany the Policy outline how to file a complaint and the process followed once a complaint is made.
+The procedures section of the Discrimination and Harassment Prevention Policy and Procedures outlines how to file a complaint and the process followed once a complaint is made.
 Complaints must be filed using the Discrimination and Harassment Complaint Form, which must be complete, signed and submitted to the Diversity and Human Rights Advisor.

-What can I do if I am not sure about filing a complaint, or if I have questions about the Policy?
+What can I do if I am not sure about filing a complaint, or if I have questions about the Policy & Procedures?

-If you have questions about the Policy itself you can consult those listed above, or the Diversity and Human Rights Advisor.
+If you have questions about the Policy & Procedures document itself you can consult those listed above, or the Diversity and Human Rights Advisor.

 Is there a deadline to filing a complaint?

-The Procedures state that complaints should be brought forward within 6 months.
+The Policy & Procedures document states that complaints should be brought forward within 12 months.
 This is not an absolute deadline, however.
-Anyone wishing to bring forward a complaint of discrimination or harassment is encouraged to consult a Human Resources Officer, Student Services Personnel, BUSU, union representatives, a direct supervisor, Department Chair, Dean or Director or the Diversity and Human Rights advisor, even if it is beyond the 6 months’ timeframe.
+Anyone wishing to bring forward a complaint of discrimination or harassment is encouraged to consult a Human Resources Officer, Student Services Personnel, BUSU, union representatives, a direct supervisor, Department Chair, Dean or Director or the Diversity and Human Rights advisor, even if it is beyond the 12 months’ timeframe.

 How can I be sure there will not be retaliation if I file a complaint?

-If you file a complaint or cooperate in the Procedures under this Policy and feel that you are being retaliated against, you should report this as soon as possible so that the university can take immediate action to address it.
-Such acts of retaliation will be treated as harassment under this Policy and Procedures.
+If you file a complaint or cooperate in any action under this Policy & Procedures and feel that you are being retaliated against, you should report this as soon as possible so that the University can take immediate action to address it.
+Such acts of retaliation will be treated as harassment under the Policy & Procedures.

 Who decides whether a complaint moves forward to an investigation?